35 Beautiful Braided Updos For Black Women

 Hairstyle, thou name art elegance!
 Braid your hair upwards and then bun it up neatly to get this amazing double-decker top knot.

 These are our top picks for the best braided updos for black women.
 Don’t be afraid to experiment and play around with your hair to get a hairstyle that suits you.
-If you have cornrows, twists, tree braids or the like, take good care of your hair if you want them to last for a reasonable amount of time.
+If you have cornrows, twists, or tree braids, follow a good hair care and hair maintenance routine to make them last for a reasonable amount of time.

 And accessorize!
 Accessories can take your hairstyle level up a notch.
 Delve into the world of hair pins, head scarves, headbands, shells, beads, and many more accessories to revamp your braided updos.
 If you like edgy looks, try shaving patterns on your head.
 They look tremendously cool.